sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/linux-fundamentals-part-3.md

 ## Task 5: Processes 101

-Processes are the programs that are running on your machine.
+Processes are the programs that are running on a machine.
 They are managed by the kernel, where each process will have an ID associated with it, also known as its PID.
 PIDs are assigned by the order in which a process starts.

 `ps` can be used to view processes running as our user session. `ps aux` includes processes run by other users and system processes.

-`ps` gives you a one-time view of processes.
-In contrast, `top` can be used to see real-time statistics about the processes running on your system.
+`ps` gives a one-time view of processes.
+In contrast, `top` can be used to see real-time statistics about the processes running on a system.

+We can send signals to processes in order to terminate them.
+Consider these three signals:
+*
+*
+*

 TODO